flipperdevices/flipperzero-documentation/docs/OTA.md

-# Flipper Zero OTA update process

-## Executing code from RAM
+# Executing code from RAM

 In Flipper firmware, we have a special boot mode that loads a specially crafted system image into RAM and transfers control to it.
 System image executing in RAM has full write access to Flipper's entire flash memory — something that's not possible when running main code from the same flash.